DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 .. figure:: /_static/images/ex-installer/ex_cs_configure_motor_shield.png
    :alt: EX-Installer - EX-CommandStation - Configure Motor Driver
-   :scale: 70%
+   :scale: 60%
+   :align: center

-   Configure Motor Driver
+   EX-Installer - Configure Motor Driver

 You *must* select the motor driver type that you have installed.
 The installer can't detect this, so you must select the correct board or the |EX-CS| may not work.